dordsor21/Mods/README.md

 ###Automatic

 The automatic installation of the ModPack required inputting your MineCraft credentials.
 The credentials are not stored and are only relayed to the Mojang servers.
-Any "hacking" of your client is not affiliated with the Athion Project.
+Any "hacking" of your client during the use of the ModPack cannot be affiliated with the Athion Project.

    1. Run the "Athion ModPack.jar" file
    2. Click "Update" in the bottom right of your screen